Virtually cocompactly cubulated Artin-Tits groups: Cubulation of Artin groups

 Let $M=(m_{ab})_{a,b \in S}$ be a finite Coxeter matrix, which is an ``even star'': there exists a ``central vertex'' $a \in S$ such that $\forall b,c \in S \bs \{a\}, m_{bc}=\infty$ and $\forall b \in S\bs \{a\}, m_{ab}$ is even.

 \mk

-We will now prove a particular case of the converse direction of Theorem~\ref{thm:main}, namely showing that $A(M)$ is cocompactly cubulated.
-Note that J.~Huang, K.~Jankiewicz and P.~Przytycki independently gave the same construction in~\cite{huang_jankiewciz_przytycki}.
+We will now prove a particular case of Theorem~\ref{thm:main1}, namely showing that $A(M)$ is cocompactly cubulated.
+Note that J.~Huang, K.~Jankiewicz and P.~Przytycki independently gave the same construction in~\cite{huang_jankiewicz_przytycki}.

 \mk

 Write $S \bs \{a\}=\{b_1,\dots,b_m\}$.
 For each $1 \leq i \leq m$, the subgroup $A(\{ab_i\})$ of $A(M)$ spanned by $a$ and $b_i$ is a dihedral Artin group with even integer: let $X_a(A(\{ab_i\}))$ denote the previously constructed locally CAT(0) square complex with fundamental group $A(\{ab_i\})$, where some edge $e_i$ in $X_a(A(\{ab_i\}))$ represents $a$.